 portion in Bartholomew (1.9%) and Lawrence (0.3%) Counties

 Lake Monroe drains a hilly and mostly forested watershed of 415 square miles which includes portions of Monroe, Jackson, Brown, Bartholomew, and Lawrence counties.
-Due to the multi-jurisdictional divisions within the watershed, the development of a comprehensive plan for the lake remains elusive.
+Due to the multi-jurisdictional divisions within the watershed, the development of a comprehensive plan for the lake is a process, but Friends of Lake Monroe is actively seeking funding for the development of a watershed plan.
 Lake Monroe supplies drinking water to the City of Bloomington and portions of Monroe and Brown Counties in Indiana.

 Test results from Lake Monroe show that both algae and mercury concentrations violated the federal clean water standards.
 As a result, Lake Monroe has been added to the 303(d) list identifying violations of the Clean Water Act.
 In a 1997 study, Jones et al reported poor water transparency, serious shoreline erosion and excessive phosphorus loading to the lake.
 Excessive phosphorus loading is associated with eutrophication, a process in which high phosphorus levels cause an increase in plant production and sedimentation, eventually leading to a decrease in lake volume.